 Doctor of Philosophy in Applied Mathematics

-The Doctor of Philosophy in Applied Mathematics program provides advanced education through advanced coursework, independent study, and original, creative research to make a significant contribution to the field of applied mathematics and to prepare students for careers in academia and industrial research.
+The Doctor of Philosophy in Applied Mathematics program provides advanced education through coursework (including independent study) and original, creative research in order to prepare students for careers in academia and industrial research.

 The program normally requires a bachelor’s degree in mathematics or applied mathematics.
 Candidates whose degree is in another field (for example, computer science, physics, or engineering) and whose background in mathematics is strong are also eligible for admission and are encouraged to apply.
 Applicants should have a bachelor’s degree from an accredited university.
 A cumulative GPA of 3.5/4.0 is usually required.
 The applicants must also have demonstrated the potential for conducting original research in applied mathematics.
 A combined verbal and quantitative GRE examination score of at least 304, and an analytic writing score of at least 3.0 are required.
 TOEFL scores (if required) should be a minimum of 80/550 (internet-based/paper-based test scores).
 A professional statement of goals/objectives (two pages) and a curriculum vitae must be submitted.
 Three letters of recommendation are required.
 Students must remove deficiencies in essential undergraduate courses that are prerequisites for the degree program, in addition to fulfilling all other degree requirements.
 Typically, admitted students score at least 165 on the quantitative portion of the GRE; however, meeting the minimum or typical GPA and test score requirements does not guarantee admission.